by Thomas Hammersmith (copyright © 7/1/15 – updated 7/2/18)*

 A Hint for Law Enforcement Officials

 Meanwhile, they’ve taken your money and have been lying to you all along.
-In most cases, the invention promoter simply inserts your name into a previously written report that was for another client’s same idea.
-Many people think of the same idea at the same time.
+In most cases, the invention promoter simply inserts your name into a previously written report on the same idea.
+Many people think of the same idea around the same time.

-So, the truth is, your “new idea” is probably not “new” to either the invention promoter or The Patent office.
+So, the truth is, your “new idea” is probably not “new” to either the invention promoter or The Patent Office.
 This is the heart of the scam.
-They’ll say that your idea is “not on the market” and you’ve been given “the green light to proceed,” but this is just another ploy to get your $.
-They know exactly how to build up your hopes and dreams – and then, let you down slowly over two years.
-Meanwhile, they’ve cashed-in.
+They’ll say that your idea is “not on the market” and you’ve been given “the green light to proceed,” but this is just another ploy to get your $$$.

-Also, be aware of self-proclaimed patent experts without verifiable credentials.
-They’ll gain your confidence by creating wild stories about their great reputations and extensive knowledge of patents.
-You can ask these pranksters to show a track record of licensing patents and negotiating royalties – then, they’ll disappear.
-Their only intention is to get your $:
+Be aware of self-proclaimed patent experts without verifiable credentials.
+They’ll gain your confidence by creating wild stories about their great reputations and extensive knowledge.
+Meanwhile, they’ve accomplished nothing and must resort to deception.

 To verify the allegations made here, simply ask your salesman to answer each question below in writing.
 There is a 100% guarantee that you’ll never receive any specific, truthful answers:

 1) How many of your salesman’s clients have made money from marketing their inventions?
 (They’ll tell you that this information is confidential).
-What are the names of any successful ideas that were marketed by the invention company and where can you buy one? or find one on the internet?
-Did any of the company’s “successful” inventions go through the same exact process that you’re paying for? or did the invention company invest in these inventions or make special arrangements to get a few products on the market for their own credibility?
+What are the names of the company’s successful inventions and where can you buy one?

 2) What are the total number of inventors that have made money with the company vs. the total number of clients that have paid a fee?